Automattic/jetpack/to-test.md

 ### Lazy Images

 We've made some changes to the Lazy Images feature in this release.
 You'll want to make sure none of the images on your site are broken after this release.

+You will want to try to insert images of different sizes, galleries, but also images from other sites via the "insert via URL" option.

 In addition to this, you can make the following tests:

 1. Ensure that lazy images module is on
-2. Create a post/page with images (single images and galleries) in it.
+2. Create a post/page with images in it.
 You can also test this with other post types.
 Try for example to create WooCommerce Products with images.
 3. View source on page load and ensure that the placeholder is loaded via the `srcset` attribute
 4. After scrolling down, ensure the image loads properly and the `srcset` attribute now contains the actual images OR the `srcset` attribute has been removed in favor of just using `src`.